 Intense crowding during Hajj can increase the transmission of respiratory and intestinal infections, which have caused major outbreaks in the past (e.g., cholera, meningitis, and influenza).
 A severe respiratory illness (called MERS-CoV) that has been occurring in Saudi Arabia has a 40% fatality rate.
 No vaccines or treatment are available.
 Travelers to or returning from Saudi Arabia should seek immediate medical attention for severe respiratory symptoms.

 Physical fitness: Travelers should be as fit as possible and correct their weight to the extent possible before undertaking Hajj.

-Immunizations: All routine vaccinations should be up to date, including influenza vaccination.
-Other vaccinations (e.g., hepatitis A, typhoid, hepatitis B, pneumococcal) may be recommended by your medical provider, depending on individual needs.
+Vaccinations: All routine vaccinations should be up to date, including influenza vaccination.
+Other vaccinations (e.g., hepatitis A, typhoid, hepatitis B, pneumococcal) may be recommended by the medical provider, depending on individual needs.
 Other vaccines may be required; see below.

 The Saudi Ministry of Health requires certain vaccinations: